MEM-Zone/MEM.Zone/PowerShell/Invoke-WsusMaintenance/Documentation/Invoke-WsusMaintenance.md

 ## Prerequisites

-The 'Invoke-SQLcmd' commandlet is needed.
+The `Invoke-SQLcmd` commandlet is needed.
 In order to install it you need to run the command below.
 This module will be included in the final version.

 ```PowerShell
 Install-Module -Name 'SqlServer'